 BLT Rail Trail

-The Beechville Lakeside Timberlea Trail is one part of a very long trail that spans from Joseph Howe Drive in Halifax all the way to Shelburne.
-This trail was once a rail line and was eventually built into a trail many years after the trains stopped rolling on it.
-Most of it is very flat, and wide enough for many trail users to share.
-Sections near Halifax are even paved.
-Ride from Halifax to the Bike and Bean in St Margaret's Bay and back for a day trip.
+The Beechville Lakeside Timberlea Trail is part of a very long trail that spans from Joseph Howe Drive in Halifax all the way to Shelburne, NS.
+This trail was once a rail line and built into a trail years after the trains stopped rolling on it.
+Most of it is very flat, and wide enough users to share.
+Some sections near Halifax are paved.
+Ride from Halifax to Bike and Bean in St. Margaret's Bay for a fun day trip.

 This very large wooded park in Dartmouth is great for meandering strolls on the city bike.
 It follows the old Shubenacadie Canal from Lake Micmac, past Lake Charles, and almost all the way to Lake Williams.
-You might find it difficult to run out of trails in this Park.
-Use it to connect to more advanced mountain biking areas such as Line 24 or Spider Lake Trails.
+You'll find it difficult to run out of trails in this Park.
+Use it to connect to more advanced mountain biking areas such as Line 24 or Spider Lake.

 Salt Marsh Trail

-This trail follows the old rail line from Dartmouth to Porter Lake and crosses through the salt marshes in Cole Harbour and Lawrencetown.
-Bring your binoculars for bird walking stops to see Great Blue Herons, Goldeneyes, Spotted Sandpipers, and Black-bellied Plovers.
+This trail follows the old rail line from Dartmouth to Porter's Lake, crossing through the salt marshes in Cole Harbour and Lawrencetown.
+Bring your binoculars for bird watching stops.
+See Great Blue Herons, Goldeneyes, Spotted Sandpipers, and Black-bellied Plovers.
 You'll also spot seals, butterflies and people surfing.
 Start a journey on this trail in Shearwater where the Shearwater Flyer Trail begins.